How come I’m unable to download the digital stamps I just purchased?

 I forgot my password!

 That’s okay, simply login with your email that you signed into Redonkadoodles.
 You then select “I forgot my password” and a new email will be sent to the appropriate email address.
+It may take a minute before you see the email.
+Please check your spam box.
 Simply follow the link and create a new safe and secure (memorable) password.

 What paper should I use to print my digital stamps on?